 Fiber-rich foods are found to contain compounds that can influence breast cancer growth and development.
 Here are some explanations as to how fiber influences breast cancer:

 This particular protein is an indicator of inflammation.
 Inflammation increases the risk of many diseases, including cancers.

 Being overweight and postmenopausal increases the risk of breast cancer for women.

-- High fiber intake decreases serum cholesterol levels.
+4. High fiber intake decreases serum cholesterol levels.

 Natural Sources of Fiber